ServiceNowDevProgram/SlackerBot/CONTRIBUTING.md

 Eg. Run a script when a user says ____

+**Notice that lines that have key:value pairs have no leading spaces before the value**.
+Eg. `regex:!test` is correct, while `regex: !test` is very incorrect and could cause errors

 - Line 1 must always be `/*`
 - Line 2 must always be `activation_example:` followed by a short description of how this parser would be activate
 - Line 3 must always be `regex:` followed by a regex expression that validates if the parser should run.
 Do not include the opening and closing `/`